 Simple English definitions for legal terms

-Read a random definition: escalator clause
+Read a random definition: freedom of intimate association

 Term: quasi-criminal